Why choose the iPhone 12 Pro?

 Is the iPhone 12 Pro any good?

-Some are saying the iPhone 12 Pro is the best Apple smartphone since the iPhone X. There's certainly a noticeable difference in terms of the features on offer compared to the previous generation of iPhones.
+There's certainly a noticeable difference in terms of the features of the iPhone 12 Pro compared to the previous generation of iPhones.
 Apple is usually a safe bet if you're looking for a quality handset and the iPhone 12 Pro fits that bracket, while boasting some features that the standard iPhone 12 is lacking.
 However, the iPhone 13 Pro and Pro Max are more powerful smartphones in Apple’s latest lineup.

 What colours does the iPhone 12 Pro come in?